fre-hu/mdarray/README.md

 - Standard Rust mechanisms are used for e.g. indexing and iteration.
 - Generic expressions for multidimensional iteration.

-The design is inspired from other Rust crates (ndarray, nalgebra, bitvec and dfdx), the proposed C++ mdarray and mdspan types, and multidimensional arrays in other languages.
+The design is inspired from other Rust crates (ndarray, nalgebra, bitvec, dfdx and candle), the proposed C++ mdarray and mdspan types, and multidimensional arrays in other languages.

 ## License